wimblerobotics/Robotics_Book/book/chapters/urdfs.md

 a point of view for seeing the world.

-In the *rviz2* image above, the *base_link* is the frame of reference for the robot and we are looking at the world from that point of view, even though the camera is positioned off to the side of the robot.
+In the *rviz2* image above, the *base_link* is the frame of reference for the robot and we are looking at the world from that point of view, even though the "viewing camera" is positioned off to the side of the robot.
 In that image, you can see a grid off white lines showing the *plane* of the *base_link*.
 Notice that the *base_link* is at the center of the robot.